Allen F. Owen

 In 1843, Owen was elected to the Georgia House of Representatives and served in that position until 1847.
 The next year, he served as the clerk of the state House of Representatives and was delegate to the Whig National Convention.

-Owen was elected as to U.S. House of Representatives as a Whig in 1848 serving one term from March 4, 1849, through March 3, 1851; however, he became associated with the Democratic party.
+Owen was elected as to U.S. House of Representatives as a Whig in 1848, serving one term, from March 4, 1849 through March 3, 1851; however, he later became associated with the Democratic party.
 After his congressional career, Owen was a consul in Havana, Cuba from May through December 1851 and then resumed the practice of law in Talbotton.
-He died in Upatoi in Muscogee County, Georgia, in 1865 while visiting relatives and was buried in Oak Hill Cemetery in Talbotton.
+He died in Upatoi in Muscogee County, Georgia in 1865 while visiting relatives, and he was buried in Oak Hill Cemetery in Talbotton.